classico-trad-ecletico/comparative-histories/chapter.md

 with the Prussian thinkers Immanuel Kant's *Critiques* and G.W.F.
 Hegel's philosophy of history, yet it really was a web of intellectual developments in the 18^th^ century.
-An Idealist philosophy of art history was shaped more or less independently from classical philology and antiquarianism [@momigliano:1990classical], through the Italian philosopher Giambattista Vico [@ciardo:1947quattro].
+An Idealist philosophy of art history was shaped more or less independently after classical philology and antiquarianism [@momigliano:1990classical], through the Italian philosopher Giambattista Vico [@ciardo:1947quattro].
 A third, better known strand, ran from a circle of Catholic German-speaking artists and